Table of contents

 One of the best things you can do to boost donations is to communicate the impact of each gift in real-world terms.
 The “value” should be specific, tangible, and realistic.
 Take a look at these two example fundraising requests:

 Which one would you give to?
-Example 2 is the clear winner — it entices people with a goal that feels immediate, doable, and worthwhile.
-Often, donors may feel like they send $20 and it disappears into the void.
+Example 2 is the clear winner—it entices people with a goal that feels immediate, doable, and worthwhile.
+Often, donors may feel like they send money and it disappears into the void.
 Using specific language gives them the ability to see the difference donating makes.

-What’s the most effective subject line for your audience?
+What’s the most effective subject line to capture your readers' attention?
 What’s the best time to send your fundraising emails?
 How big should your donate button be?
 How many links should you have?
 A/B testing holds the answer!

 All you need to do is:

-- Create two different emails, a version A and version B.
+- Create two different emails, version A and version B

 This simple step allows you to understand how your audience is reacting to your messaging, make fast improvements, and maximize your fundraising efforts.

-You’re now ready to create, test, and optimize your fundraising emails!
+You’re now ready to create, test, and optimize your next email fundraising campaign!
 Get a running start with this fundraising letter template and these email invitation templates, and then supercharge your content with the eight strategies we’ve covered.